-Ordinal numerals are formed by adding the suffix -garren to the cardinal numeral (except for those that express 'first' and 'last'): bi-garren 'second', hiru-garren 'third', hogeita bat-garren 'twenty first', ehun-garren 'hundredth', mila-garren 'thousandth', etc. The Basque ordinal to express 'first' is lehen or its variants lehenengo, lehenbiziko, lehendabiziko which take the genitive suffix -ko 'of', or aurren or its variant aurreneko, again with the genitive marker -ko.
+Ordinal numerals are formed by adding the suffix -garren to the cardinal numeral (except for those that express 'first' and 'last'): bi-garren 'second', hiru-garren 'third', hogeita bat-garren 'twenty first', ehun-garren 'hundredth', mila-garren 'thousandth', etc. The Basque ordinal expressing 'first' is lehen or its variants lehenengo, lehenbiziko, lehendabiziko which take the genitive suffix -ko 'of', or aurren or its variant aurreneko, again with the genitive marker -ko.
 'Last', on the other hand, is expressed by azken or its variants azkeneko, azkenengo, also formed with the genitive marker -ko.

-This morpheme -garren can also attach to the interrogative zenbat 'how many, how much' to ask which number.
+The morpheme -garren can also attach to the interrogative zenbat 'how many, how much' to ask which oneth?

-(33) Zenbatgarren iritsi da helmugara?
-How many-th reach aux.sg finish line-to 'Which number did you get to the finish line?'
+(30)Zenbatgarren iritsi da helmugara?
+How many-th reach aux.sg finish line-to 'Which oneth did s/he get to the finish line?'